 History of the Hickey Center and the IIIT Chair

-• From this effort, the Center for Interfaith Studies and Dialogue (CISD) was formally created at Nazareth College on November 28, 2001, shortly after the September 11 tragedies.
+• From this effort, the Center for Interfaith Studies and Dialogue (CISD) was formally created at Nazareth College (which later became Nazareth University) on November 28, 2001, shortly after the September 11 tragedies.

 Programs

-• Since the very inception of the Center for Interfaith Studies and Dialogue (CISD) in 1999, Dr. Muhammad Shafiq was the moving spirit behind these efforts with support from the representatives of the religious community at Rochester and the Department of Religious Studies at Nazareth College.
+• Since the very inception of the Center for Interfaith Studies and Dialogue (CISD) in 1999, Dr. Muhammad Shafiq was the moving spirit behind these efforts with support from the representatives of the religious community at Rochester and Nazareth's Department of Religious Studies.

-• These efforts have made Nazareth College a leading institution in interfaith, diversity, and inclusion efforts — recognized nationally and internationally.
+• These efforts have made Nazareth University a leading institution in interfaith, diversity, and inclusion efforts — recognized nationally and internationally.

 IIIT Chair Events (Co-Sponsored)